SumanthKumar00/my2-sivadi/README.md

 | Badminton | Coordinaton, Agility, Focus | 8 |
 | Running | Cardiovascular, Physical Fitness,Time Efficiency | 14 |
 | Chess | Critical Thinking, Mental Exercise, Patience | 7 |

+---

+#### Quote's by Scientist

+>" The important thing is to never stop questioning " - *Albert Einstien*

+>" Life would be tragic if it weren't funny " - *Stephen Hawking*